Quick links for drug and alcohol rehab in Ipswich

 Address: Iceni Ipswich, 74-78 Foundation Street, Ipswich, Suffolk, IP4 1BN

-For help choosing a sutiable free addiction support service in Ipswich, call us today on 0800 326 5559
+For help choosing a suitable drug and alcohol rehab service in Ipswich, call us today on 0800 326 5559

-CBT is a psychotherapy approach and solution-focused therapy based on emotive concepts.
+CBT is a psychotherapy approach used at drug and alcohol rehab in Ipswich and is a solution-focused therapy based on emotive concepts.
 Developed as talking therapy, CBT helps users manage their negative thoughts and feelings that often lead to damaging behaviour.

 This therapy breaks down overwhelming problems into manageable chunks, aiming to improve mental health.
 Here are some centres that offer CBT in Ipswich: